kleinerweinshop/backbonecommerce/README.md

 BackboneCommerce is a full stack Content Management System focussed on selling your product online.
 It is free, well structured and scaleable.

+This CMS contains SINGLE PAGE CLIENT Structure on top of a fast and reliable NODEJS Webserver supported by the document-based MONGO Database.
-To simplify the process of setting up a unique selling point, BackboneCommerce features a template System.
+To simplify the process of setting up and customizing, the CMS features a TEMPLATE SYSTEM.
-Templates are written in Pug(HTML) and can be altered with little knowledge in HTML and CSS, no further coding needed.
+Templates are written in PUG(HTML) and can be altered with little knowledge in HTML and CSS, no further coding needed.
 A CLI is included to generate new pages easy and fast.

-You can try this live on your browser and see some examples.
+You can try this live EXAMPLE in your browser.
 Check out [Särkower.de](https://särkower.de).

 We currently support and maintain [these examples](https://) (Särkower, ...), please feel free to contact me and get your business going.